muhammadghazali/kabam-kernel/README.md

 This is typicale plugin code.
 It is placed there [https://github.com/mywebclass/mwc_plugin_example](https://github.com/mywebclass/mwc_plugin_example)

-*Important* - when you create plugin, the `extendApp`, `extendMiddlewares` APPLIES to all enviroments!
+*Important* - when you create plugin, the `extendApp`, `extendMiddleware` APPLIES to all enviroments!
-Furthermore, `extendMiddlewares` binds to route '/'
+Furthermore, `extendMiddleware` binds to route '/'

 ```javascript
 var os = require('os');